 Only U.S. citizens are eligible for employment in OGC's Law Student Summer Volunteer Program.
 Prior to participating in the program, the applicant will be required to undergo a suitability determination conducted by the DHS Security Office.

 The Law Student Summer Volunteer Program is open to second-year law students, as well as third-year law students in four-year programs at accredited schools.
-OGC may also consider eligible first-year law students starting December 1 of the application year, contingent upon available vacancies.
+OGC will not consider first-year law students for the summer of 2015, as all available vacancies have been filled.

 OGC selects candidates based on multiple factors including: